 I particularly shine when playing non-human characters that demand unusual movement styles (such as monsters or zombies) and any role that requires me to hurl myself around, either mentally or physically.

-I’ve voiced characters in many video games, including the enigmatic Malady in BAFTA-winning ‘Divinity: Original Sin II’ (Larian Studios), conflicted nymph queen Nyrissa in ‘Pathfinder: Kingmaker’ (Owlcat Games/Deep Silver), flustered confidante Cooper in ‘The Spectrum Retreat’ (Dan Smith/Ripstone), grumpy elderly space explorer Rebecca Weston in ‘Elite Dangerous: Horizons’ (Frontier Developments) and several roles in ‘We Happy Few’ (Compulsion Games) and ‘Star Wars Battlefront II’ (EA).
+I’ve voiced characters in many video games, including the enigmatic Malady in BAFTA-winning ‘Divinity: Original Sin II’ (Larian Studios), conflicted nymph queen Nyrissa in ‘Pathfinder: Kingmaker’ (Owlcat Games/Deep Silver), flustered confidante Cooper in ‘The Spectrum Retreat’ (Dan Smith/Ripstone)… plus several roles in ‘Star Wars Battlefront II’ (EA), ‘Elite Dangerous’ (Frontier Developments), ‘We Happy Few’ (Compulsion Games), ‘Assassin’s Creed Odyssey’ (Ubisoft) and ‘Battlefield V’ (EA).

 Aside from having a whole host of vocal, physical and combat skills under my velcro belt I’m also an avid gamer so I totally understand games and how to give a dev team exactly what they need from an actor (making animators’ lives a hell of a lot easier!).